mozestudio/wordpress-export-to-markdown/README.md

 # wordpress-export-to-markdown

+This is a fork of the repository https://github.com/lonekorean/wordpress-export-to-markdown customized for converting the old mozestudio.com journal to MDX.

+---

 Converts a WordPress export file into Markdown files that are compatible with static site generators ([Eleventy](https://www.11ty.dev/), [Gatsby](https://www.gatsbyjs.com/), [Hugo](https://gohugo.io/), etc.).

 Each post is saved as a separate Markdown file with frontmatter.
 Images are downloaded and saved.